-Pheromones of moths have shown that pheromones can travel for long distances.
+Pheromones of moths have shown that pheromones can travel long distances.
 The studies showed that males could find a flying female up to two miles away.

 The study also showed the number of pheromones that would attract a male.
-In tests, the male could find a female after pheromones were released at just one-tenth of a thousand of a millionth of a gram.
+In tests, the male could find a female after pheromones were released at just one-tenth of a thousand of a millionth gram.

 The cecropia moth, North America’s largest native moth, has feathered antennae.
 These increase the area available to detect tiny molecules of pheromone.